 Topics: Workers' Compensation

-Incorporating telemedicine into the workplace does present certain challenges such as language and cultural barriers, privacy and cyber security concerns, and regulatory and reimbursement issues.
-Despite these challenges, digital health care – and its numerous benefits – warrant a closer look, especially from those in the manufacturing and food service industries where musculoskeletal injuries frequently occur.
-While it will not affect spending on catastrophic claims, telehealth can be an invaluable tool for employers managing smaller workers’ compensation injuries.
-When it comes to utilizing telehealth, experts recommend that medical practitioners and claims adjusters strike a balance between the use of telemedicine and in-person care to ensure the best treatment outcome for every injured worker.
+Incorporating telemedicine into the workplace does present certain challenges such as language and cultural barriers, privacy and cybersecurity concerns, and regulatory and reimbursement issues.
+While it will not affect spending on catastrophic claims, telehealth can be an invaluable tool for employers managing, more minor workers’ compensation injuries.
+When it comes to utilizing telehealth, experts recommend that medical practitioners and claims adjusters strike a balance between telemedicine and in-person care to ensure the best treatment outcome for every injured worker.
 With the potential to transform the workers’ comp industry, telehealth connects patients, physicians, employers and insurance providers in a way that works for everyone.